 Subject: Resin Infiltration of Incipient Smooth Surface Lesions

-The restoration of decay that is present on a smooth surface and extends into the dentin is considered a one-surface resin-based composite.
+The restoration of a smooth-surface on which decay is present and extends into the dentin is considered a one-surface resin-based composite.
 Restoration of an incipient lesion that does not extend into the dentin may be reported as a resin infiltration of incipient smooth surface lesion.
-Placement of an infiltrating resin restoration is for strengthening, stabilizing and/or limiting the progression of the lesion.
+Infiltrating resin restoration is used for strengthening, stabilizing and/or limiting the progression of the lesion.

 D2990 – Resin infiltration of incipient smooth surface lesions.